Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 LORRIE SLATER, PH.D.

 Director of Henegar Counseling Center and Associate Professor of Counseling.
 Licensed Professional Counselor.
-Ph.D in Counselor Education and Supervision, CACREP Accredited, Regent University; M.A.
-Richmont Graduate University; B.A.
+Ph.D.
+Counselor Education and Supervision, CACREP Accredited, Regent University; M.A.
+Marriage and Family Therapy, Richmont Graduate University; B.A.
 Cedarville University.
 Specializations: marriage and family counseling, life transitions, infidelity recovery, forgiveness, blending families, anxiety and depression issues.
-Member: ACA, ASERVIC, and AACC.
+Member: ACA, ASERVIC, AACC

 Lorrie Slater